dfelinto/blender-manual/manual/files/blend/rename.rst

 Strip From
    Start
-      Strips and any leading characters in the name.
+      Strips any leading characters in the name.
    End
-      Strips and any trailing characters in the name.
+      Strips any trailing characters in the name.

 Change Case